ivoysey/agdademo/patter.md

 what can we say about how they relate to eachother?

-the insane description of these we get from most sources, including this direct quote from the SML basis library documentation is
+the moderately insane description of these we get from most sources, including this direct quote from the SML basis library documentation is

 ```
 foldl f init [x1, x2, ..., xn] returns